borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/0-generic-pipeline.rst

     - or the fMRI data constrains spatially the EEG data
 - symetrical approach where both modalities constrain each other

-The assymetrical approach is more popular in the literature.
+The assymetrical approach seems more popular in the literature.